Risperwangui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write ascript that prints a number with two decimal places.
-Write a script that converts a number from baase 10 to base 16 rite a script that encodes and decodes text using the rot13 encryption.
+Write a script that converts a number from baase 10 to base 16 rite a script that encodes and decodes text using the rot13 encryption. rite a script that encodes and decodes text using the rot13 encryption.
+Write a script that prints every other line from the input.